 How to catch gummy shark

-The offshore waters of Gippsland offer an executional opportunity to catch Gummy sharks.
-The significant population of gummy sharks in Eastern Bass Strait is directly related to the 90 Mile Beach's proximity, which is a crucial sand feature with an abundance of crabs, one of their primary food sources.
-While these sharks can be caught in shallow waters near the beach, they are more confident in darker conditions.
+The offshore waters of Gippsland offer executional opportunities to catch gummy sharks, which are delicious to eat and more commonly encountered as flake from fish and chip shops.
+A significant population of gummy sharks reside off Ninety Mile Beach, which is home to lots of sand crabs, a favourite food of gummies.
+While these sharks can be caught in shallow water near the beach, they are more confident swimming the shallows in the dark.

-For boat-based fishing, the optimal zone for catching gummys is at a depth of 15-30 meters.
-Drifting is a popular technique but anchoring and setting baits with a light berley trail can prove more effective for specifically targeting a gummy, as they will swim up-current if they smell potential food.
+For boat-based fishing, the optimal zone for catching gummies is in 15-30 metres of water.
+Drifting is a popular technique, but anchoring and setting baits with a light berley trail can prove more effective for targeting a gummy as they will swim up-current if they smell potential food.
 Although this approach requires patience and may yield bycatch, persistence will eventually reward you with a gummy.
-Another excellent zone for boat fishing is off the edge of offshore reefs where gummy sharks often patrol the edges.
-They also show up in flathead catches at varying depths.
+Another excellent spot is the edge of offshore reefs where gummy sharks patrol.
+They also show up in flathead catches at various depths.

-When pursuing a hard fighting gummy, a 7-foot rod rated at 10-15kgs with a 5000 or larger sized spin reel or equivalent overhead should provide optimal results.
+When pursuing a hard fighting gummy, a 7-foot rod rated at 10-15kg with a 5000 or larger sized spin reel, or equivalent overhead, will work fine.
 The main line should be 30-50lb braid with a rod length leader of 60lb monofilament.
-It’s widely accepted that a running sinker rig is ideal using an Ezi Rig or similar sliding device which allows you to change bomb sinker size in accordance with the strength of the tide.
-A single 6/0-7/0 circle hook is ideal.
-Don’t forget a large and sturdy landing net, you will need it!
+It’s widely accepted that an Ezi Rig allows you to change bomb sinker sizes to suit the strength of the tide.
+A single 6/0 or 7/0 circle hook is ideal.
+Don’t forget a large and sturdy landing net.
+You will need it!
 A paternoster rig is also ideal for deeper drifts.
-Squid, eel, fish fillet, and pilchards are all effective baits, but fresh salmon or trevally are the favourites.
+Squid, eel, fish fillets and pilchards are all effective baits, though fresh salmon or trevally are favourites.

 Shore-based fishing